-- 1. Students must meet entrance requirements for composition and mathematics prior to taking the college-level courses. - 2.
+- Students must meet entrance requirements for composition and mathematics prior to taking the college-level courses. - 2.
 Those students desiring to earn a four-year degree should take a four-credit lab science elective. - 3.
-Students will be assigned a technical advisor to assist in selection of focus area courses and electives. - 4.
-Courses in the focus area must be from a single technology area: Electronics, Aviation, Manufacturing, Industrial Maintenance, Computer Technology, Multimedia Technology. - 5.
-Portfolio Development course must be taken in order for credit to be awarded from selected work experience from business and industry or other approved Credit for Prior Learning. - 6.
+Students will be assigned a technical advisor to assist in selection of focus area courses and electives. - 4 Portfolio Development course must be taken in order for credit to be awarded from selected work experience from business and industry or other approved Credit for Prior Learning. - 6.
 A minimum of 15 credit hours must be in residency at SAU Tech.